ykm7/Rustcomb/README.md

 NUM_OF_FILES_TO_CREATE=10
 // NOTE!
 Not currently used.
 NUM_OF_DIRECTORIES_TO_CREATE=0
-// the regex pattern to filter the files.
+// Note!
+[OPTIONAL FILTER] the regex pattern to filter the files.
 PATH_PATTERN=".txt"
 // the regex pattern to find within the files.
 FILE_PATTERN="cubilia"